 These are all questions that we get asked often and ones that aren’t answered well anywhere else on the web.
 Of course, the answers are different for every country, so that’s why we made this quick & easy guide to budgeting a Southeast Asia backpacking trip.

 Prices have been checked and updated for 2023.
-All figures are in US Dollars.
+All figures are in US dollars.

-While traveling Southeast Asia on the budget end, you should be able to live on an average daily budget of about $50-$60/day for two people (around $35-$40/day for solo travellers).
+We found that, while traveling Southeast Asia on the budget end, you should be able to live on an average daily budget of about $50 – $60/day for two people (around $35 – $40/day for solo travelers).

 This is including everything while on the road, apart from travel insurance and flights to and from your home country (we’ve broken the costs down based on each individual country below).

 Some people (including Lonely Planet) may tell you that it’s possible to survive off of less than our suggested budget during a Southeast Asia trip, but that truly is just surviving.
 Nobody wants to travel Southeast Asia to just “survive” so don’t try to travel on such a ridiculously low budget that you miss out on all the things that make this region so incredible.

 There’s not just one Southeast Asia backpacking budget that will cover every country in the region, although they are pretty similar.
 For the purpose of easy reading, most countries here will be compared to Thailand.
 It’s usually the jumping-off point and often the most visited country in Southeast Asia.
 Some countries, however, cost a bit more, while some cost a bit less.

 Here’s a breakdown of the daily budget for every country in Southeast Asia (except for East Timor – which costs around $75 – $80 / day on the budget end).
 The following include visas, a few flights, meals, accommodation, beers, sights, tours, motorbike rental and whatever else a budget traveller may need.